serraj2/rms-request-builder/README.md

 📦 Requirements

-Python 3.9 or higher
+- Python 3.9 or higher
-Bash-compatible terminal (macOS/Linux)
+- Bash-compatible terminal (macOS/Linux)
-Internet access (to reach the necessary endpoints)
-Git clone of this repository
+- Git clone of this repository

 ---